top of page

 This extends beyond listing your symptoms.

-• What do you want to accomplish at the visit? – “I have a headache; make it go away” is a lot different than “I have a headache; reassure me that it is not a brain tumor.”
+• WHAT - What do you want to accomplish at the visit? – “I have a headache; make it go away” is a lot different than “I have a headache; reassure me that it is not a brain tumor.”

 • Think in terms of, “I am visiting the provider today because I want the provider to _________.”